4GOAT-4RUST/sync_https_server/README.md

 # SYNC HTTP DELAY SERVER

 ## Description
-A Rust server from scratch that accepts HTTP requests, extracts query parameters, decodes the Base64-encoded message, and responds with the decoded message with a delay (in milliseconds).
+A Rust server from scratch that accepts HTTP requests, and delay the responds bef
 ## Features

-- Safe thread queue
+- Threadpool
 - Multi-threaded system

 ## Prerequisites